Job Seeker Guidance & Rights

 - Employment Agencies are agencies that introduce you to an employer who will offer you a contract of employment and employ and pay you direct.

-- Any agency or employer will expect you to have a written presentation of any previous work experience, your skills and abilities, a CV.
+- Any agency or employer will expect you to have a written presentation (a CV) of any previous work experience and your skills and abilities.
 Ensure it is relevant, up to date and ideally no more than two pages.

 - Give some thought to exactly what and where you might like to work.

 FINDING AN AGENCY

 - There are thousands of agencies in the UK.
 You can contact as many as you like but you may end up wasting your time and theirs!

 - Ideally you are seeking professionals who deal in the sector and location that you want to work in.
 Use the Agency Finder tool on the TEAM website to help you narrow this search down.

 - Expect the agency to want to interview you and, at this stage, you will provide your documentation and register with the Agency.

 - The Agency will help you with your CV presentation and provide general guidance on the next stages of your job search.